LumingSun/ML4DB-paper-list/README.md

 * Learning State Representations for Query Optimization with Deep Reinforcement Learning  (DEEM@SIGMOD2018)

-* Flexible Operator Embeddings via Deep Learning (arXiv 2019)

-* Improved Cardinality Estimation by Learning Queries Containment Rates (EDBT 2020)

-* NN-based Transformation of Any SQL Cardinality Estimator for Handling DISTINCT, AND, OR and NOT (2020)

-* QuickSel: Quick Selectivity Learning with Mixture Models (SIGMOD 2020)

-* Bao: Learning to Steer Query Optimizers (2020)
-#### Combining data and workload

 * Learned Cardinalities: Estimating Correlated Joins with Deep Learning （CIDR2019）

 * Estimating Cardinalities with Deep Sketches (SIGMOD 2019)